New and Updated Items …

 1 p.m. to 4:30 p.m. – Working Lab w/Webmaster

-Interested persons should RSVP to UVI Webmaster Moneca Pinkett, in the UVI Public Relations Office on the St. Thomas campus, via e-mail at email@example.com.
+Details on what the training entails are available from this direct link.
+Interested persons should RSVP to UVI Webmaster Moneca Pinkett, in the UVI Public Relations Office on the St. Thomas campus, via e-mail at firstname.lastname@example.org.

 Online Registration for Continuing UVI Students Underway

 Continuing UVI students will be able to register online, via Banweb, for Spring and Summer 2013 courses starting Thursday, Oct.
 25, 2012.
 Students are reminded that they must first meet with their academic advisors to prepare individual schedules, and obtain an alternate PIN, which they will need to access Banweb.
 To find out the name of their advisor, students should contact the office of the dean of their school or college, or the Office of the Registrar, or the Associate Registrar (email@example.com).
 Further details are available from the Registrar’s section of the UVI website – http://www.uvi.edu – or this direct link Registrar Home Page.

 CLEP Dates Set on St. Thomas Campus for November

 Students are advised that the College Level Examination Program (CLEP) test dates for the Fall 2012 semester have been finalized on the St. Thomas campus.
 Remaining CLEP test will be administered on Nov.
 8, and Nov.
 16, 2012, in the CATS computer lab (CA Building Room 123).
 Students can register for the test at the Office of Access and Enrollment Services’ front desk, located on the first floor of the Administration and Conference Center.